 All behavior detentions will be served with the assigning teacher on Monday through Thursday, with teacher discretion of length of time (not to exceed 30 minutes).
+Teachers will report the detention through PowerSchool.
 Behavior detention time must be served within two school days of the date received.
 If a student does not serve his/her detention at the scheduled time, without prior arrangements, then the detention will be doubled.
 Students may serve detentions before or after school if plans are made with the assigning teacher.

 Students may read, write, or study.
-Students may not sleep, talk, eat, use cell phones, or computers (unless required to complete academic work).
+Students may not sleep, talk, eat, use cell phones, or computers.
 If the detention is not served, the teacher will report to the principal, and the principal will assign the doubled detention time.
-If the student fails to show up on the second attempt, the student will be assigned to an in-school detention the following day.
+If the student fails to show up on the second attempt, the student will be assigned to an inschool detention the following day.

-Parents will be notified of all behavior detentions assigned.
+Parents/guardians will be notified of all behavior detentions assigned.